juhannam/gct535-2022/hw2/README.md

 1. Generate 2-sec white noise using the “np.rand” function.
 2. Take a segment of the white noise with a large window size (e.g. 4096 samples) and plot the FFT magnitude.
-3. Implement a resonant filter using “signal.lfilter” (you can use the implementation from our practice code) and find an apropriate cut-off frequency and Q value to design a wind sound (set the sampling rate to 44.1kHz).
+3. Implement a resonant filter using “signal.lfilter” (you can use the implementation from our practice code) and find an apropriate cut-off frequency and Q value to design a wind sound.
 Submit the output as a wav file with 16 bit and 44.1kHz sampling rate format.
 4. Plot the amplitude response of the resonant low-pass filter using the "freqz" function.
 5. Take a segment of the wind sound with a large window size (e.g. 4096 samples) and plot the FFT magnitude.

 ## Problem #5: Design a question for midterm exam (bonus up to 20pts.)
 This question is optional.
 But, if you design a good question for midterm exam, you will earn some bunus point.
 If it is adopted in midterm exame, you will get 20 extract points!